- Milton Brasher-Cunningham

-Sharon Madison teaches Senior Humanities (AP English and AP US Government) in Fairfax County, Virginia.
-A Council of Basic Education Fellow, Ms. Madison has expanded the literature in the Language Arts curriculum to include more contemporary, minority, and international authors.
-She has worked across disciplines to create integrated programs of World Studies and A. P. English and U.S. Government and to establish common objectives for IB and AP programs.
+Sharon Madison teaches Senior Humanities (AP English and AP U.S. Government) in Fairfax County, Virginia.
+A Council of Basic Education Fellow, Ms. Madison has expanded the literature in the language-arts curriculum to include more contemporary, minority, and international authors.
+She has worked across disciplines to create integrated programs of World Studies, AP English, and U.S. Government and to establish common objectives for IB and AP programs.
 She is a Faculty Consultant for The College Board, scoring Advanced Placement Examinations in Literature and Composition and presenting seminars to international audiences on developing curriculum and preparing students for the AP examinations.

 Lesson Plan for Ceremony

-Begin by soliciting from students their reactions to the novel (single adjectives will suffice), compiling the reactions on the board.
-In response to students reactions concerning difficulties with the novel, introduce the underlying pattern of the novel with follows Campbells monomyth.
+Begin by soliciting from students their reactions to the novel (single adjectives will suffice) and compiling the reactions on the board.
+In response to students reactions concerning difficulties with the novel, introduce the underlying pattern of the novel as it follows Campbells monomyth.

-- Give students an outline of the monomyth (see a brief description below; much more is on the Web or in the library) or
+- Give students an outline of the monomyth (see a brief description below; much more is on the Web or in the library).

 - Illustrate Campbells monomyth with many different stories that are familiar to students.
 Ceremony should be used after the pattern is well understood.